Nail salon: Working conditions

 There is some evidence to suggest that nail salon workers are subjected to potentially unjust, hazardous working conditions.
 In surveys conducted on Vietnamese-American nail salon workers, many responses suggested that the work environment may cause negative health consequences.
 According to Standard 62-1989: Ventilation for Acceptable Indoor Quality of the American Society for Heating, Refrigeration, Air Conditioning Engineers, adequate supply of outdoor air should be about 20 cubic feet per minute per occupant.
 This necessitates multiple pathways for air to enter and exit the room.
 Such pathways include, but are not limited to, windows and doors.
 The study revealed that one-third of the surveyed nail salons had only one single door for ventilation with no secondary air pathway.

-Due to the nature of salon work, many nail stylists are required to wear masks and gloves.
+Due to the nature of salon work, many nail technicians are required to wear masks and gloves.
 Other surveys conducted on similar worker populations revealed that 90% of workers wore masks and 70% wore gloves to work.

 Chemical exposures

-Nail stylists use beauty products like nail polish, nail polish removers, artificial nails, adhesives, and disinfectants throughout the day.
+Nail technicians use beauty products like nail polish, nail polish removers, artificial nails, adhesives, and disinfectants throughout the day.
 Compared to the average individual, they are exposed to the chemical ingredients the products contain on a much higher magnitude.
 Some of the more potent chemicals are toluene, formaldehyde, ethyl methacrylate (EMA), and dibutyl phthalate (DBP).

-Organizations and coalitions, such as the National Healthy Nail and Beauty Salon Alliance, address worker rights and exposure concerns faced by nail stylists.
+Organizations and coalitions, such as the National Healthy Nail and Beauty Salon Alliance, address worker rights and exposure concerns faced by nail technicians.
 These movements provide platforms for conversation regarding occupational safety and health, which is a part of environmental justice.

 Some solvents used, such as acetone and ethyl acetate, are very flammable and should not be used near any flame.

+Ergonomic hazards

+The nail salon industry in the United States consists mostly of immigrant-owned small businesses that face not only cultural/linguistic barriers but also workplace hazards such as chemical and challenging work postures.
+Organizations such as the Occupational Safety and Health Administration (OSHA) have shed light on the risks of working in this industry in recent years with recommended workplace health practices available online.
+These range from protective factors such as use of masks or improving ventilation to the substitution of certain products.
+The nail industry is complex with multiple products entering the market.